Firstly, what are micronutrients and Minerals?

 Iodine works in a similar way to the B vitamins in the sense that it contributes to the conversion of food to energy.
 It also has a huge impact on thyroid health.
 If your looking to loose weight, or improve your metabolism then your thyroid is something to keep to in check.
 Fish is high in Iodine, with haddock containing 320ug per 100g.
-Halloumi cheese holds 60ug per 200g and sweet potato is one of the highest vegan sources of iodine containing just 2ug for the same weight.
+Halloumi cheese holds 60ug per 200g.
+Sweet potato is one of the highest vegan sources of iodine containing just 2ug for the same weight.

 Magnesium – 400mg